Federal Energy Regulatory Commission, Department of Energy.

 Start Supplemental Information

 Title: FERC-725V, Mandatory Reliability Standards: COM Reliability Standards.

 OMB Control No.: 1902-0277.

-Type of Request: Three-year approval of the FERC-725V information collection requirements with no changes to the reporting requirements.
+Type of Request: Three-year extension of the FERC-725V information collection requirements with no changes to the reporting requirements.

 Type of Respondents: Public utilities.